harrymkt/zluinav/content/docs/search.md

 {% details(summary="Setup Pagefind") %}
 #### Setup Pagefind
 Do the following to get up and run Pagefind.
-We'll asume you have Python installed:
+We will asume you have Python installed:
 1. Install Pagefind extended version.
 You can do this by this command. `pip install -r pagefind[extended]`
 2. Set the search format in the `search` object.
 3. Build the site. `zola build`